KatyORourkee/groceries/README.md

 http://localhost:8080/swagger-ui.html

 ## Current and Upcoming Work
-I am using ZenHub to track my user stories and tasks, but here are a couple examples of current and upcoming work:
+I am using ZenHub to track my user stories and tasks.
+To take a look at the open issues for this repo, look at the Issues tab above.
+Below are a couple examples (one technical task, one user story).

-### Current Issue
-*What*

-Finish writing unit and integration tests for the initial set of code currently implemented.

-*Why*

-Unit and integration tests should be written alongside (ideally TDD) implementation of functionality.
-That was not done as a part of getting the first couple endpoints up and running, so it is important to complete the missing unit and integration tests to enable writing new tests alongside new implementation without falling behind.

-*AC*

-This issue can be considered complete when:

-- Valuable unit tests are written for each class
-- Valuable integration tests are written for end-to-end functionality and cross-layer functionality

--- Controller -> Service

--- Service -> Repository

-### Upcoming Issues
-Issue 1:
+Issue 1 (Technical Task):

 *What*